CyclotronResearchCentre/BIDSme_containerisation/README.md

 - `deploy/`
   Contains deployment-related files such as `docker-compose.yml` and helper scripts like `bidsme-prepare.sh` to facilitate container orchestration and common workflows.

+- `notebooks/`
+Contains Jupyter notebooks used as interactive interfaces for data processing and analysis in both development and production modes.
+These notebooks are designed to be mounted inside the container to allow for live editing and persistence of changes.

 ## Getting Started

 Please refer to the README files inside the `build/` and `deploy/` folders for detailed instructions on building the Docker image and deploying the container respectively.